haiku/website/content/guides/building/get-source-git.md

 Anonymous access will allow anyone to download Haiku's source code; However, the authenticated (non-anonymous) method is required for submitting patches.

 <div class="alert alert-warning">
-<strong>The buildtools are not needed when building from within Haiku</strong>.
-Pre-built images of Haiku already come with the buildtools pre-installed.
+<strong>The buildtools are not needed when building from within 32-bit Haiku</strong>.
+Pre-built images of 32-bit Haiku already come with suitable buildtools pre-installed.
 </div>

 <a name="anon_access"></a>